psssantos/NanoPolaris_Docs/docs/source/index.rst

 Welcome to NanoPolaris documentation!
 ===================================

-NanoPolaris is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+NanoPolaris is a Python library that quickly calculates the optical response and near-field properties of plasmonic nanoparticles.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.